Best Advocacy Resource for Twice-Exceptional (2e) Students in Colorado

 Response to the "Passing Classes" Argument

 The advocacy resource must provide the specific legal response to "your child is passing their classes."
 Under IDEA and ECEA, eligibility is not based solely on academic performance.
 The team must consider all areas of suspected disability, including social-emotional functioning, executive functioning, sensory processing, and adaptive behavior.
-A letter citing this standard — with the specific ECEA rule — forces the team to evaluate beyond report cards.
+A letter citing this standard — with the specific ECEA rule — supports a request that the team evaluate beyond report cards.

 Due Process Preparation for 2e Denial